Rorschach Stadt railway station

 Rorschach Stadt railway station (Bahnhof Rorschach Stadt) is a railway station in Rorschach, in the Swiss canton of St. Gallen.
 It is an intermediate stop on the Rorschach–St. Gallen line.
 It is one of three stations within the municipality of Rorschach, along with Rorschach (the next station east on the same line) and Rorschach Hafen, approximately 400 m to the north on the shore of Lake Constance.

 Services

+As of the December 2023 timetable change the following services stop at Rorschach Stadt: